oneoffcoder/lasso-bbn/docs/source/algorithm.rst

 - :math:`d = a + b + c`
 - :math:`e = a + b + c + d`

 We will eliminate which independents variables are not a parent of the dependent variable by knowing that the sequence implies time dependency and the coefficient associated with each independent variable indicates prediction strength.
-Lasso regularization will force the coefficients to zero, and it is expected that each model specified will will have non-zero coefficients for those independent variables that are parents of the dependent variable.
+Lasso regularization will force the coefficients to zero, and it is expected that each model specified will have non-zero coefficients for those independent variables that are parents of the dependent variable.
 The following table lists the coefficients of each variable in a model for when the specified variable is the dependent variable.

 .. csv-table:: Regression Parameters
    :file: code/model-parameters.csv